AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 Many models of filtration include reentrainment, the process by which precipitated aggregate materials get unstuck from pores due to shear force from water and move through the filter, eventually sticking elsewhere ([Przekop & Gradon, 2016](https://doi.org/10.1515/cpe-2016-0033), [Tien et al., 1979](https://doi.org/10.1002/aic.690250302), [Yao et al., 1971](https://doi.org/10.1021/es60058a005)).
 The team will not be taking into account reentrainment, and instead will be assuming that particles either permanently bind to sand particles or completely pass through the system.
 Once experimentation begins, the team will be searching to see the impact of neglecting reentrainment in our experiment throughout the semester.

 One of the team's goals in varying sand grain size is to understand how the grain size influences ripening time and failure time.
-Ripening time is the time is takes for the filter to reach maximum particle removal efficiency.
+Ripening time ~~is~~ [**it**] the time is takes for the filter to reach maximum particle removal efficiency.
 Failure time is the time it takes for the filter to fail, measured by a dramatic increase in effluent turbidity.
 Other studies have found that pore size has an effect on ripening time, with smaller pores on a filter leading to longer ripening times ([Przekop & Gradon, 2016](https://doi.org/10.1515/cpe-2016-0033)).
 This study has shown that physical properties within the filter can affect its efficiency.
 In future semesters, the property that the team will change is sand grain size.

 Investigations into grain sizes of glass beads have found that they have less of an effect compared to changes in coagulant doses ([Chuang & Li, 1997](https://doi.org/10.1016/S1383-5866(97)00048-8)).
 Larger doses of coagulant lead to a shorter ripening time, but also clogged pores at a faster rate and increased the shear force in unclogged pores.
 However, grain size can have effects based on the coagulant and flocculant dosages.
 In this study, a flocculant, separate from the coagulant was used to further increase flocculation.
 The researchers found that larger grains in addition to flocculant and higher coagulant dosages reduced the rate of pore clogging.
 They hypothesized that it was because larger aggregates were able to pass through the pores between the larger glass beads.
 In the future, the team will be varying both coagulant dosage and grain size, as in this study.
 However, sand will be used as a filter material, as is used in AguaClara plants.
 Furthermore, AguaClara plants only use PaCl, a coagulant, not both a coagulant and a flocculant.
 The flocculant increased the extent to which the effect was observed within the study.
 The team would expect to see less of the reduction in clogging that was seen in this study.